 "What's our message?"
 Yes, it's an important question, but also one that can open the floodgates to elaborate ideas, which makes aligning creative ambitions with a real-life budget more difficult.
-Ask these questions first to help lay a strategy on top of a program and stay on budget:
+Instead, ask these questions first in order to help position a strategy on top of a program and stay on budget:

-- What is the output of this campaign going to be? - Are we going to have a mail piece? - Are we going to have some kind of an email program or a microsite? - What does this journey look like?
+- · What is the output of this campaign going to be? - · Are we going to have a mail piece? - · Are we going to have some kind of an email program or a microsite? - · What does this journey look like?

 This approach is much more tactical.
-It's also more prudent because it helps paint a realistic picture of the campaign early on and what it's going to cost.
+It's also more prudent because it helps paint a realistic picture of the campaign early on - and what it's going to cost.